docker/docs/docker-hub/access-tokens.md

 > **Important**
 >
 > Treat access tokens like your password and keep them secret.
-Store your tokens securely in a credential manager, for example.
+Store your tokens securely in a credential manager for example.
 {: .important}

 1. Sign in to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}.

-2. Select your username in the top right corner and from the dropdown menu select **Account Settings)**.
+2. Select your username in the top-right corner and from the dropdown menu select **Account Settings**.

 3. Select the **Security** tab and then **New Access Token**.

 4. Add a description for your token.
-Use something that indicates where the use case or purpose of the token.
+Use something that indicates the use case or purpose of the token.

 5. Set the access permissions.
    The access permissions are scopes that set restrictions in your